 - Revlon Consumer Products Corporation with respect to a $1.9 billion secured loan refinancing transaction, a $200 million secured additional term loan, $2.2 billion of secured acquisition financing and Rule 144A offerings of a total of $950 million of senior unsecured notes and a restructuring of $342 million of its unsecured notes;

 - Carnival Corporation & plc in four post-COVID first- and second-lien bank and bond secured financings and an unsecured bond financing, totaling more than $11.1 billion and in post-COVID amendments to over $20 billion of its existing facilities;

 - An ad hoc group of first-lien term loan lenders in the chapter 11 reorganization of Frontier Communications;

 - An ad hoc group of holders of secured notes issued by Petroleos de Venezuela, S.A.
-(PDVSA), the national oil and gas company of Venezuela, in connection with a potential default;
+(PDVSA), the national oil and gas company of Venezuela, in connection with a default;

 - An ad hoc group of unsecured note holders in the structuring of the exchange offers and resulting debt and equity securities in the $2.5 billion out-of-court restructuring of Neiman Marcus Group and MyTheresa;